Space-Game-Engine/Warp-Core/docs/install/installation.md

 ## Start game instance

-Now it is time to launch your `Warp Core` instance!
-You can do it in three ways
+Now it's time to launch your `Warp Core` instance!
+You can do it in three ways:

 ### Developer mode

-In that mode, every code change triggers restarting application.
+In this mode, every code change triggers the application to recompile and restart.

 ```sh
 npm run start:dev